 In April 2004, our equipment lease line under a master lease agreement was extended with an additional borrowing total of \$2.0 million.
 We have the ability to draw down on this line through March 2005.
 The lease period will be for three years with the interest rate on the lease fixed at drawdown.
 This line has a bargain purchase buyout provision of \$1.
-Currently, no amounts available under this line have been utilized.
+As of June 30, 2004, no amounts available under this line have been utilized.